The Best Way to Clean an Oven (+ Natural Oven Cleaner)

 Wellness Mama » Blog » Natural Home » The Best Way to Clean an Oven (+ Natural Oven Cleaner)

-If you are like me, your oven occasionally (or once a week in my case) gets burnt-on food on the bottom, splattered food on the sides, or dried food stuck on the rack.
+If you’re like me, your oven occasionally (or often, in my case) gets burnt-on food inside of the oven.
+Then there are the splatters on the sides, stubborn stains, and grease on the oven door glass.

-I do not have a self-cleaning oven as some do, and having to wipe down the oven for an hour with good old-fashioned elbow grease (not to mention sticking my head/half of my body in a grimy oven) seemed like a pretty unappealing option.
+My oven doesn’t have a self-cleaning function like some.
+Having to wipe down the oven for an hour with old-fashioned elbow grease while sticking half of my body in a grimy kitchen appliance didn’t sound appealing either.

 So, for now, my oven is self-cleaned… by me!